BVISAIL

 All in all, fishing in the British Virgin Islands allows plenty of exciting opportunities to land a great catch.
 But, for those who want to take fishing to the next level, you need to get a fishing license if you’re 18 years old and above.

-Visitors can enjoy this rewarding activity by securing a fishing license and observing local laws and regulations.
+Visitors can enjoy fishing by securing a fishing license and observing local laws and regulations.

 Kiteboarding in the British Virgin Islands

 Experience the ultimate kiteboarding holiday in the British Virgin Islands!
-Whether you’re looking for a kiteboarding charter vacation or a BVI Kite Safari, BVI Kiteboarding Charters are here to make your trip a reality.
+Whether a kiteboarding charter vacation or a BVI Kite Safari, BVI Kiteboarding Charters can make your trip a reality.

-Kitesurfing, or kiteboarding, is an extreme sport where the kitesurfer uses wind power with a large kite to be pulled across the water, land, or snow surface – combining aspects of paragliding, surfing, windsurfing, kiteboarding, snowboarding, and wakeboarding.
+Kitesurfing, or kiteboarding, is an extreme sport.
+The kite surfer uses wind power with a large kite pulling across the water, land, or snow surface.
+Combining aspects of paragliding, surfing, windsurfing, kiteboarding, snowboarding, and wakeboarding.

-With experienced captains and crews that know every corner of each island, they can take you to the best spots depending on their guests’ wind direction, strength, and riding style preference.
-There are plenty of great kitesurfing spots in BVI, including:
+Experienced captains and crews can take you to the best spots depending on their guests’ wind direction, strength, and riding style preference.
+Some of the great kitesurfing spots in BVI include:

 • Anegada Loblolly Bay